 Cherry: 11 varieties: Compact Stella; Glacier; Hartland; Kristin; Lapins; Montmorency; Skeena; Stella; Surefire;Van; Vandalay priced as above.

-Plum: Shiro, Ersinger, Reine de Mirabelle, Franklin, Superior, Italian, Seneca, Blue Damson, Shropshire, Purple Gage, Bavay’s Gage, – Priced as above
+Plum: Shiro, Ersinger, Reine de Mirabelle, Superior, Italian, Blue Damson, Shropshire, Purple Gage, Bavay’s Gage, – Priced as above

-Grape-15 varieties>3 bud cuttings same as scionwood pricing;> wine> Madeleine Angevine, Regent, Seigerrebe, Agria, Dornfelder; Seedless Table Grapes: Jupiter, Einset, Canadice, Interlaken, Delight, Reliance, Glenora, Venus, Mars, Sweet Shelly(NY 47616), Lakemont; Seeded Grapes: Alden, Niagara, Steuben; callused cuttings available in April, “plants” after May-then add $2 ea.
+Grape-15 varieties>3 bud cuttings same as scionwood pricing;> wine> Madeleine Angevine, Regent, Seigerrebe, Agria, Dornfelder; Seedless Table Grapes: Jupiter, Einset, Canadice, Interlaken, Delight, Reliance, Glenora, Venus, Mars, Sweet Shelly(NY 47616), Lakemont; Seeded Grapes: Alden, Niagara, Steuben; callused cuttings should be available in May, “plants” after May-then add $2 ea.

 Black Currant cuttings in Nov-May, same pricing as scionwood (above), Plants (bareroot) 1-2 year old $14, 3 for $32 (includes shipping), 7 varieties of cuttings>Consort, Ben Lomond, Ben Sarek, Black September, Blackdown, Slitsa, Hilltop Baldwin, Titania™, Crandall’s (Ribes odorata)

 Gooseberry cuttings in Nov-May, same pricing as scionwood (above),6 varieties>Hinomaki Red, Invicta, Red George, Black Velvet, Lepaan Punainen, Captivator, others>Jostaberry, Rovada and Cherry (reds)